• Skip to primary navigation

 plum cake with slices cut out on a marble background

-More Cake Recipes
+More Beautiful Cake Recipes to Consider

-whole plum cake on parchment paper
+whole plum cake on parchment paper.

 Print Recipe Pin Recipe Rate this Recipe